PSHE Subject Leader - Mrs K Burden

 PSHE stands for Personal, Social, Health Education

-PSHE education is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives – now and in the future.
-As an Academy we have chosen after extensive research and recommendations from other schools in the borough to deliver our PSHE curriculum through use of a scheme called ‘Jigsaw – the mindful approach to PSHE’.
+As an Academy we have chosen, after extensive research and recommendations from other schools in the borough, to deliver our PSHE curriculum through use of a scheme called ‘Jigsaw – the mindful approach to PSHE/Health and Well-being’.

 What is Jigsaw, and how does it work?